EtchedPixels/Fuzix-Compiler-Kit/README.md

 The Z180 is not yet differentiated.
 This will only matter for the support library code and maybe inlining a few specific multiplication cases.

+### ThreadCode

+An initial backend that turns the C input into a series of helper references and data.
+This can easily be tweaked to make them calls, and peephole rules used to clean up or re-arrange them a bit to suit any need or turn it into byytecode etc.

 ### Default

 This is a simple test backend the just turns the input into a lot of calls.